vsimplify/vsimplify-starter/mvp/POV.md

   - MVP: Minimal implementation
   - PROD: Complete implementation
 - Must align with PraisonAI's agents-advanced.yaml structure
-- Need to support up to 3 example Portfolios
+- Each Domain.Domain gets 1 Portfolio
-- Each Portfolio can have up to 3 Projects per domainId
+- Each Portfolio contains 3 Projects, each with a unique Domain.Area:
+  - 1 Project using existing Domain.Area
+  - 2 Projects using new Domain.Areas (requiring new domainIds)

 ### 3. UI/UX Requirements
 - Replace current headshot gallery with Agent gallery